 The Board has adopted the Amended & Restated Tradeweb Markets Inc. PRSU Plan (previously the TWM LLC PRSU Plan), as may be amended from time to time (the "PRSU Plan"), which provides for the grants of performance-based restricted share units ("PRSUs").
 The PRSU Plan was established to recruit and retain key employees and consultants and to motivate key employees, directors and consultants by providing those participating individuals with a proprietary interest in the performance of the Company.
 Each of our NEOs has been granted PRSUs pursuant to the PRSU Plan.
 Each of Messrs.
 Olesky, Hult and Spencer were granted PRSUs on February 26, 2016, May 9, 2017 and February 27, 2018 which vest in full on January 1 of 2019, 2020 and 2021, respectively, as further described below on table titled "Outstanding Equity Awards at Fiscal Year-End."
-Following this offering, the maximum dollar value in respect of which PRSUs may be issued at any time under the PRSU Plan is \$503,000.
+Following this offering, the Company does not intend to grant any new PRSU awards under the PRSU Plan (as any future restricted stock unit grants would be made under the Equity Plan described below).